keemgunn/GVT-Editorial/src/contents/readme-contents.md

 ### ALL markdown files must be named after following convention:

 ```
-{{--WHATEVER-NAME--}}-post.md
++{{--WHATEVER-NAME--}}.md
 ```

+- must be start with '+'
-- must be end with '-post.md'
+- must be end with '.md'
-- without '-post.md' at the end, it will not rendered.
+- without '+' at the start, it will not rendered.